ssec/polar2grid/py/polar2grid/doc/source/design_overview.rst

 products to create a new one.
 The most common case is creating color images (RGB) like true color or false colors images which are the combination of 3 products.
 Customizing the behavior of Compositors is considered an advanced topic.
-More information can be found in the :doc:`Developer's Guide <dev_guide/compositors>`.
+More information can be found on the :doc:`Compositors documentation <compositors>`.

 Backends
 --------